What is Probate?

 - Add beneficiaries or payable on death designations on financial accounts

 Taking these actions ensure that the underlying assets at issue pass to the designated beneficiary or the surviving owner of the real estate or account.
-These assets would pass outside of probate and not be subject to control of the probate court.
+These assets would pass outside of the estate and not be subject to control of the court.
 But note: Be careful when adding non-spouses to financial accounts or real estate as those actions can be problematic and cause unforeseen tax consequences.

-Generally, probate must be filed in the State and county where the person who died was domiciled.
+Generally, the state and county where the person who died was domiciled would have jurisdiction.
 A person's domicile is where they intend to ultimately reside, even though they may be living somewhere else temporarily.
-For example, you have a home in Tennessee and Florida.
-You consider Tennessee home, you are registered to vote here, your driver's license is from here, but you spend most of the year in Florida.
-Under those facts, Tennessee would still be the most appropriate place to probate your estate as Tennessee would be considered your domicile.
+For example, you have a home in Tennessee and Kentucky.
+You consider Tennessee home, you are registered to vote in that state, you have a Tennessee driver's license, but you spend most of the year in Kentucky.
+Under those facts, Tennessee would still be the most appropriate place to administer your estate as Tennessee would be considered your domicile.

 In Clarksville, Montgomery County, Tennessee, the probate court is the Chancery Court.
-The Chancery Court is located at 2 Millenium Plz #101, Clarksville, TN 37040.
+The Chancery Court is located at 2 Millennium Plz #101, Clarksville, TN 37040.
 See the map below for further help.

 Let's say that you are a Clarksville, Tennessee resident and you own a lake house in Kentucky.
 When you pass, you will have to open probate in both Tennessee and Kentucky.
 The primary case will be opened in Tennessee while an ancillary probate will be opened in Kentucky.
 The ancillary probate is necessary because Tennessee courts cannot control Kentucky property.
 As such, Kentucky law will apply to the distribution of those assets.